 The Wickhams were also known to work services in the Crieff - Gleneagles line, which closed on the 7th July '64, although they had reverted to steam by this time.
 79968 was on the line in summer '59, and 79967 was on the line in the summer of '63.

 It was Wickham vehicle 79969 that was the first of the 22 railbuses to be withdrawn in December 1963, only five years after delivery.
 A further two were withdrawn in June '64.
-79968 was noted fire damaged at Ayr in March '66, it was not repaired and was withdrawn with the final car in Oct.
+79968 was noted damaged (buckled frame) at Ayr in March 1966; it had been hit by a reversing DMU in Ayr station.
+It was not repaired and was withdrawn with the final car in Oct.
 '66.